 Live and learn in a themed community.

-- If you are in an RLC, and you want this to be your only first-semester learning community as a CAE Scholar, you must enroll in one of the RLC classes.
+• If you are in an Residential Learning Community, and you want this to be your only first-semester high-impact practice as a CAE Scholar, you must enroll in one of the affiliated classes.

 Honors in the Liberal Arts

-Typically, all admitted first-year students are invited to apply to the Honors Program before mid-April.
-In 2023 the deadline is May 19, 2023.
-The Honors in the Liberal Arts application is an online form with a few short essays.
+All incoming L&S students can apply, with relevant deadlines in spring before you would begin at UW.
+Application information is on the Honors Program website under “Admission.”
+The Honors in the Liberal Arts application is online through the Wisconsin Scholarship Hub (WiSH) and involves a few short essays.
 The L&S Honors Program determines which applications are successful, and how many students will be admitted into the Honors in the Liberal Arts Program.

 Wisconsin Emerging Scholars (WES) calculus classes